alokrrr/learning-intelligence-ai-tool/Readme.md

-🚀 Learning Intelligence AI Tool
-🔹 What It Is

-Executable AI-powered Learning Intelligence system

-Built as a production-ready REST API

-Designed for internship / training platforms

-🔹 What It Solves

-Predicts course completion

-Detects early dropout risk

-Identifies difficult chapters

-Generates actionable insights for mentors

-🔹 Core AI Capabilities

-Binary Classification → Course completion prediction

-Risk Scoring → HIGH / LOW risk students

-Chapter Difficulty Detection → Time, score, dropout-based

-Insight Generation → Human-readable summaries

-🔹 AI Pipeline

-JSON Input

-Data Validation

-Preprocessing

-Feature Engineering

-ML Model Inference

-Chapter Analytics

-Insight Generation

-JSON Output

-🔹 Tech Stack

-Python

-FastAPI

-Scikit-learn

-Pandas

-Joblib

-🔹 How to Run
-git clone <repo-url>
-cd learning_ai_tool
-python -m venv venv
-venv\Scripts\activate
-pip install -r requirements.txt uvicorn app.main:app --reload

-🔹 API Endpoints

-GET /health → API status

-POST /analyze → Learning analysis & predictions

-🔹 ML Details

-Model: Logistic Regression

-Training: Offline

-Inference: Loaded inside API

-Reproducible predictions

-🔹 Insights Output

-High-risk students list

-Key completion risk factors

-Most difficult chapters

-🔹 AI Usage Disclosure

-AI tools used for architecture guidance & documentation

-All ML logic and implementation written and verified independently

-🔹 Why This Project Stands Out

-No notebooks

-Real AI tool, not a demo

-Clean modular architecture

-Explainable & actionable outputs

-🔹 Assessment Compliance

-✔ Executable AI tool

-✔ Integrated ML model

-✔ Risk detection

-✔ Chapter difficulty analysis

-✔ Insight generation
+# Learning Intelligence AI Tool

+## Overview
+An AI-powered Learning Intelligence tool built as a production-style REST API.
+It analyzes student learning behavior to predict course completion, detect dropout risk, identify difficult chapters, and generate actionable insights.

+This project is an executable AI tool, not a notebook.

+## What This Tool Does
+- Predicts course completion
+- Flags high-risk students
+- Identifies difficult chapters
+- Generates human-readable insights

+## Tech Stack
+- Python
+- FastAPI
+- Scikit-learn
+- Pandas
+- Joblib

+## API Endpoints
+- GET /health
+- POST /analyze

+## Deployment
+- Deployed on Render (free tier)
+- Cold start may take a few seconds

+## AI Usage Disclosure
+AI tools were used for guidance and documentation help.
+All ML logic and implementation were done independently.